arunarn2/ToxicCommentChallenge/README.md

 Text classification using GloVe embeddings, CNN and stacked bi-directional LSTM with Max K Pooling.

 ## Word Embeddings
 A word embedding is an approach to provide a dense vector representation of words that capture something about their meaning.
+It turns text into numbers and  helps building a low-dimensional vector representation from corpus of text, which preserves the contextual similarity of words.

 Word embeddings are an improvement over simpler bag-of-word model word encoding schemes like word counts and frequencies that result in large and sparse vectors (mostly 0 values) that describe documents but not the meaning of the words.